raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 To prevent this from happening, we will introduce some code that ensures that a pushdown automaton never pops a symbol from the stack that it didn't first push there.
 We will also write some code that ensures that a pushdown automaton restores the stack to the state it was in before it enters its accepting state.

+We'll modify the way we prepare the first description:

 ```javascript
 function stackablesOf(description) {
   return description